General Terms and Conditions of SEDI-ATI Fibres Optiques

 The Supplier, as a professional of the products he sells and the services he provides, will take into account the express requests made by the Customer and will respect them, within the limits of their feasibility, compliance with the contract and the rules of the art.

 4.2 – Acceptance – Formation of the contract

 4.2.1 – Information on catalogs

 The Supplier may make changes or improvements to the information such as weight, packaging, technical characteristics, appearing on catalogs and other documents, which are indicative, and delete references, in particular for stoppage of manufacture, or replace references if necessary.

 4.2.2 – Formation of the contract

-The contract is concluded when the Supplier has sent an acknowledgement of receipt of the order or has clearly indicated its acceptance of the order by any written means.
+The contract is concluded when the Supplier has sent an acknowledgment of receipt of the order or has clearly indicated its acceptance of the order by any written means.

 Any reservations made by the Supplier shall not prevent the formation of the contract.
-In the event of any discrepancy between documents, the acknowledgement of receipt or acceptance of the order shall prevail.
+In the event of any discrepancy between documents, the acknowledgment of receipt or acceptance of the order shall prevail.

 4.2.3 – Scope of the supply

 The contract will be limited to the supplies and services expressly mentioned in the contract.